Back to Blog

 Promptzy

-Promptzy is a native macOS app built specifically for AI prompt management.
-Press Cmd+Shift+P from anywhere on your Mac — it doesn't matter if you're in ChatGPT, Cursor, or a Slack message — and a fuzzy search launcher appears over your current window.
+Promptzy is built around a specific insight: your prompts and skills shouldn't be trapped inside the tool you're currently using.
+They're stored as plain Markdown files on your Mac, referenceable by file path from Cursor, Claude Code, or any AI tool.
+Press Cmd+Shift+P from anywhere and a fuzzy search launcher appears.
 Type a few letters, hit Enter, and the prompt is pasted into whatever you were doing.
 The whole flow takes under 2 seconds.

 What sets it apart from the field is the combination of features it gets right simultaneously: